 On 07/25/2017 IMEG CORP filed a Labor - Other Labor lawsuit against SUNIL PATEL.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judges overseeing this case are RITA MILLER and CHRISTOPHER K. LUI.
-The case status is Pending - Other Pending.
+The case status is Other.

 Los Angeles County Superior Courts